Ink/ThatCloud/README.md

   The sample apps are a place where other framework companies can integrate their product to show it off to the world, or simply a place to demonstrate integration strategies to your customers.

+  3. Evaluate potential hires

+  Want to interview an iOS developer?
+Test their chops by asking them to add a feature or two a real world app.

+  4. Show off your skills

+  Trying to get a job?
+Point an employer to your merged pull requests to the sample apps as a demonstration of your ability to contribute to real apps.

 Ink Integration Details
 =======================
 The Ink Mobile framework transforms ThatCloud from a simple file preview to a full platform to interact with your content.
 ThatCloud integrates with Ink in two locations: